DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 Explores visual media as a means of describing what exists, as a method for generating ideas for what could be, and for professionally communicating a design concept.
-Projects will utilize hand drawing techniques as well as professional design software.
+Use hand drawing techniques and professional design software.
 Supports the proficiency of technical skills while teaching essential methods for creative practice.
 Learn to move fluidly across platforms to visually explore possibilities, refine ideas, and professionally communicate design plans.

 DS 153 — SEWN CONSTRUCTION I